MrBounty/ZipponDB/README.md

 # Introduction

-ZipponDB is a relational database written entirely in Zig from stractch with 0 dependency.
+ZipponDB is a relational database written entirely in Zig from scratch with 0 dependency.

 ZipponDB goal is to be ACID, light, simple and high performance.
 It aim small to medium application that don't need fancy features but a simple and reliable database.

 ### Why Zippon ?

-- Open-source and written 100% in Zig with 0 dependency
-- Relational database
+- Relational database (Soon)
 - Simple and minimal query language
 - Small, light, fast and implementable everywhere

 # Quickstart

-You can build the binary directly from the source code (tuto is comming), or using the binary in the release (comming too).
+1. **Get a binary:** You can build the binary directly from the source code for any architecture (tuto is comming), or using the binary in the release (comming too).

-You can then run it, starting a Command Line Interface.
+2. **Create a database:** You can then run the binary, this will start a Command Line Interface.
 The first thing to do is to create a new database.
-For that run the command `db new path/to/folder`, it will create a `ZipponDB` folder with multiple stuffs inside.
+For that run the command `db new path/to/directory`, it will create a `ZipponDB` directory.
 Then `database metrics` to see if it worked.
-You can change between database by using `db swap path/to/ZipponDB`.
+3. **Select a database:** You can select a database by using `db use path/to/ZipponDB`.
+You can also set the environment variable ZIPPONDB_PATH and it will and use this path, this need to be the path to a directory with proper DATA, BACKUP and LOG directory.

-Once the database created, you need to attach a schema to it (see next section for how to define a schema).
+4. **Attach a schema:** Once the database created, you need to attach a schema to it (see next section for how to define a schema).
 For that you can run `schema init path/to/schema.txt`.
-This will create new folder and empty files used to store data.
+This will create new directories and empty files used to store data.
+You can test the current db schema by running `schema describe`.

-You can now start using the database by sending query like that: `run "ADD User (name = 'Bob')"`.
+5. **Use the database:** You can now start using the database by sending query like that: `run "ADD User (name = 'Bob')"`.

+***Note: For the moment ZipponDB use the current working directory as main directory so all path are a sub_path of it.***

 # Declare a schema